Top 21 Best Bible Reading Plans

 #4 Bible Reading Plan

 Have you ever tried to read straight through the Bible and ended up stopping because it got hard to read the genealogies for days or prophecies against the nations around Israel?
 Well, this plan might be great for you.
 It is a one-year plan that breaks the Bible into several different Genres: Epistles, The Law, History, Psalms, Poetry, Prophecy, and Gospels.
 Each day of the week you read a different Genre.
 The method reading gives a lot of variety each week but it might not be for everyone.
 Since you are only reading a particular book of the Bible 1 day a week it takes 8 weeks to get through 1 Corinthians.
 This could make it difficult for some to follow the flow of Paul’s letter.
 However, for those who like variety and are good at tracking from week to week where they left off this reading plan could be a perfect fit.
+If you want to find something similar that accelerates this in 6 months, check this out: Through the Bible 6-month reading program.

 #6 Bible Reading Plan